What is Social Work?

 Empathy and interpersonal skills top the list of essential traits for the profession.
-The ability to find resources — and to potentially think outside the box when doing so — is also an essential attribute.
+The ability to find resources — and often to think outside the box when doing so — is also an essential attribute.
 In addition, social workers must possess excellent organizational skills, excellent time-management skills and the ability to navigate through often technical, and sometimes discouraging, sets of regulations and paperwork.
-They may be responsible for managing multiple clients or projects and often must maintain detailed records.
-Finally, social workers must have discretion and a good understanding and application of ethical standards.
-Those employed in clinical work, in particular, may be privy to sensitive information that must be kept confidential.
+They may be responsible for managing work with multiple clients or projects and ar required to maintain detailed records.
+Social workers must also have discretion and a good understanding and application of ethical standards.

 Social Work Salaries